Bukit Dukung MRT station

-The Bukit Dukung station (working name: Taman Koperasi station and Taman Koperasi Cuepacs station) is a mass rapid transit (MRT) station serving the suburbs of Bukit Dukung, Kampung Selamat and Sungai Balak in Kajang, Selangor, Malaysia.
-It is as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Kajang Line.
+The Bukit Dukung station is a mass rapid transit (MRT) station serving the suburbs of Bukit Dukung, Kampung Sungai Sekamat and Sungai Balak in Kajang, Selangor, Malaysia.
+It is one of the stations on the MRT Kajang Line.

-The station is located at Sungai Balak interchange of the Cheras–Kajang Expressway and Kajang Dispersal Link Expressway next to Petronas gas station.
+The station is located near the Sungai Balak interchange of the Cheras–Kajang Expressway (CKE) and the Kajang Dispersal Link Expressway (SILK), next to a Petronas petrol station.

-Bukit Dukung MRT station has a covered car park with 360 car park bays and 83 motorcycle bays.
+The MRT station has a covered car park with 360 car park bays and 83 motorcycle bays.

 Station Background

 Station Layout

-The station has a layout and design similar to that of most other elevated stations on the line (except the terminus and underground stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
+The station has a layout and design similar to that of most other elevated stations on the line (except the terminal stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double-tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
 All levels are linked by lifts, stairways and escalators.